 It is called a pathological break and my Specialists believe I have a rare genetic bone disease.
 My bones are extremely dense and marble like and my bone turnover is almost non-existent.
 We also now know that my bones are dying and much of the soft tissue around my bones is also dead tissue.

 12 months after my leg broke, my right femur was also showing signs of disease on MRI with bone marrow involvement so a rod had to be placed in that to prevent an imminent break and repeat medical emergency like we had with my femur break in 2014.

 I am constantly dealing with multiple foot fractures and none of my broken bones in my legs or feet will heal.
 My bone pain is excruciating on a daily basis.
 My left femur which snapped in two is still broken nearly 4 years later and has been diagnosed as a non-union break.
-I have been on two crutches since the femur broke and also have a mobility scooter.
+I have been on two crutches or a walker since the femur broke and also have a mobility scooter.

 My Left Femur Break – 6th October 2014

 I have a long and unknown journey ahead and surgery after surgery keeps me in a constant recovery state.
 My bone disease is also attacking my spine and causing severe stenosis and nerve compression.
 This has resulted in two major spinal surgeries three months apart.

 I’ve been diagnosed with Secondary Adrenal Insufficiency due to the demand the bone disease has placed on my body.
 I now require lifelong medication to manage this difficult disease.

 I still remain hopeful that we will eventually arrive at a more settled way of life even if my prognosis is unknown.

 I have been approved for the highest level Home Care Package which includes life long approval for Permanent Residential Care whenever I need it.
 I am so grateful for this provision and the peace of mind it brings.